jcamp-code/vitepress-blog-theme/demo/guide/getting-started.md

 VitePress uses **file-based routing**: each `.md` file is compiled into a corresponding `.html` file with the same path.
 For example, `index.md` will be compiled into `index.html`, and can be visited at the root path `/` of the resulting VitePress site.

-VitePress also provides the ability to generate clean URLs, rewrite paths, and dynamically generate pages.
-These will be covered in the [Routing Guide](./routing).

 ## Up and Running

 The tool should have also injected the following npm scripts to your `package.json` if you allowed it to do so during the setup process: